Pa. state senator's son charged after punching security at Philadelphia mayoral inauguration: police

 Pennsylvania Sen. Sharif Street's office released a statement to CBS News Philadelphia Wednesday afternoon: "On January 2, 2024, my 80-year-old father, great-grandfather, and former Mayor of Philadelphia - John Street was with his grandson, Sharif Street Jr., when a security guard began to engage in confrontation and ultimately an altercation ensued while entering the Met Inauguration.
 My son, Sharif Street Jr., was protecting his grandfather when the security guard initiated the altercation.
 I do not condone violence of any kind, but I am certain that any hired personnel need to be firmly trained when handling people of all ages looking to only enjoy an event."

-A spokesperson for The Met referred CBS News Philadelphia to Philadelphia Police.
+A spokesperson for The Met referred CBS News Philadelphia to Philadelphia Police, who said Sharif Street Jr. refused to cooperate with officers at the scene and resisted arrest.
+City Council and the mayor's office have not commented on the incident.

 This is a developing story and will be updated as more information is available.